March 14th, 2019

-The first march she organized was a Cork Solidarity March last year with the US-based March for Our Lives demonstration in the US against gun violence.
+The first march they organized was a Cork Solidarity March last year with the US-based March for Our Lives demonstration in the US against gun violence.
 “We all believe we can make the world a better place if each of us stands up and is counted,” Saoi told the local The Southern Star at the time.

 Riding on the wave of this belief, Saoi starting organizing Fridays for Future strikes outside Cork City Hall in early January, attracting anywhere between four to twelve protesting students each week.

-“We’ve always been interested in climate change and climate action, and when I saw this was happening I was like, ‘okay, gotta make a banner,” Saoi say.
-“It wasn’t about would we do it, it was about when we do it and how.”
+“We’ve always been interested in climate change and climate action, and when I saw this was happening I was like, ‘okay, gotta make a banner,” Saoi says, “It wasn’t about would we do it, it was about when we do it and how.”